-The oldest building on campus, McClelland houses the Department of Education, the Department of Behavioral Sciences, and the Behavioral Sciences computer lab, the dance studio, and the Child Development Center, which provides day care and preschool activities for community children.
+The oldest building on campus, McClelland houses the Department of Education, the Department of Behavioral Sciences, and the Behavioral Sciences computer lab, and the dance studio.

 Arthur Hall

 In addition to being a residence hall for students, this building houses the Print Shop and Conference and Event Services.